kabarton62/NetworkingLabs/router_troubleshooting/lab1_practice/Lab_Instructions.md

 ---
 ## Operating the Lab Network
 ### Challenge 2: Deploy the Lab Network
-Launch the topology by running the script deploy.sh and **capture a screenshot of the results**.
+Launch the topology by running the script deploy.sh.
 ```
   $ bash deploy.sh
 ```